 https://www.seas.upenn.edu/diversity-and-inclusion/our-commitment-to-diversity-and-inclusion/

 One of the things we value greatly at Penn Engineering Online is our diverse community of students, instructors, and staff.
-We cultivate a strong, inclusive community that is respectful, safe, and supportive.
+We cultivate a strong, inclusive community that is respectful and supportive.
+Throughout the program, you will interact with people through various forms of written and verbal communication.
+The following community guidelines are important to keep in mind when communicating online:

 If you are a victim of, witness, or are otherwise affected by unacceptable behavior: